ucfopen/canvasapi/docs/keyword-args.rst

 Complex Parameters
 ------------------

-The three main types of parameters (Basic, List, and Nested) from above cover most types of parameters Canvas expects.
+The three main types of parameters (basic, list, and nested) from above cover most types of parameters Canvas expects.
 However, there are some types that look deceptively more complex than they actually are.
 Below are some examples of how to handle these in CanvasAPI.

 Deep Nested Parameters
 ~~~~~~~~~~~~~~~~~~~~~~

 :func:`canvasapi.user.User.edit` has the parameter :code:`user[avatar][url]`, as shown in the `Canvas Docs for Edit a User <https://canvas.instructure.com/doc/api/users.html#method.users.update>`_.
-Any parameter that takes the form of :code:`foo[bar1][bar2]` with multiple bracketed sub-parameters follows the same rules as normal nested parameters, but additional level(s) deeper.
+Any parameter that takes the form of :code:`foo[bar1][bar2]` with multiple bracketed sub-parameters follows the same rules as normal nested parameters, but with deeper nesting.

 .. code:: python